Seamless Business Relocation

 Changing the registered office becomes necessary under several circumstances, including:

-Regardless of the reason, updating the registered office in the MCA records is mandatory to maintain legal standing.
+Important: Regardless of the reason, updating the registered office in MCA records is mandatory to maintain legal standing.
 Delayed or non-compliant updates can result in penalties and miscommunication with regulatory authorities.

 Governing Law and Rules

-The process of changing a company’s registered office is governed by Section 12 and Section 13 of the Companies Act, 2013.
-The relevant rules and procedures are specified under the Companies (Incorporation) Rules, 2014.
+The process of changing a company's registered office is governed by Section 12 and Section 13 of the Companies Act, 2013.
+The relevant procedures are specified under the Companies (Incorporation) Rules, 2014.

-• From one state to another (across ROC jurisdictions)
+• From one state to another - Requires RD approval

-the procedural requirements, approval authorities, and forms vary.
-Common forms involved include INC-22, MGT-14, and in some cases INC-23, along with the necessary board and special resolutions.
+Common forms involved include INC-22, MGT-14, INC-23 , along with necessary board and special resolutions.
 Inter-state changes also require prior approval from the Regional Director (RD).

 Types of Registered Office Change